arshoukat/Event_app_backend/README.md

 - ✅ Security headers with Helmet
 - ✅ Request logging with Morgan

-### Mobile App
-- ✅ React Native with Expo
-- ✅ Navigation (Stack & Tab navigation)
-- ✅ Authentication (Login/Register)
-- ✅ Event listing and search
-- ✅ Event details and registration
-- ✅ User profile
-- ✅ Create events
-- ✅ Context API for state management
-- ✅ AsyncStorage for token persistence

 ## Development Workflow

-1. **Start Backend**: `cd backend && npm run dev`
+1. **Start Server**: `npm run dev`
-2. **Start Mobile**: `cd mobile && npm start`
-3. **Test on Device**: Use Expo Go app or simulators
+2. **Test API**: Use Postman, curl, or your frontend application
+3. **View Logs**: Check terminal for request logs

 ## Environment Variables

-### Backend (.env)
+### Required (.env)
 - `NODE_ENV` - Environment (development/production)
-- `PORT` - Server port (default: 5000)
+- `PORT` - Server port (default: 5001, changed from 5000 to avoid macOS AirPlay conflict)
 - `MONGODB_URI` - MongoDB connection string
-- `JWT_SECRET` - Secret key for JWT tokens
+- `JWT_SECRET` - Secret key for JWT tokens (use a strong random string in production)
 - `CORS_ORIGIN` - Allowed CORS origin

-## Next Steps

-1. Add image upload functionality
-2. Add push notifications
-3. Add event categories filtering
-4. Add user favorites/bookmarks
-5. Add event reviews and ratings
-6. Add social sharing
-7. Add calendar integration
-8. Add payment integration (Stripe, etc.)

 ## Troubleshooting

-### Mobile app can't connect to backend
+### Port 5000 already in use
+- macOS AirPlay Receiver uses port 5000 by default
-- Make sure backend is running
+- The backend is configured to use port 5001 to avoid this conflict
-- Check API URL in `src/config/api.js`
-- For physical devices, use your computer's IP address instead of `localhost`
-- Ensure both devices are on the same network
-- Check firewall settings
+- If you need to use port 5000, disable AirPlay Receiver in System Settings > General > AirDrop & Handoff

 ### MongoDB connection issues
 - Make sure MongoDB is running
+  - macOS: `brew services start mongodb-community@7.0`
+  - Check status: `brew services list | grep mongodb`
 - Check `MONGODB_URI` in `.env` file
 - For cloud MongoDB (Atlas), whitelist your IP address

+### Route not found errors
+- Make sure you're using the correct endpoint paths (e.g., `/api/events` not just `/api`)
+- Check the API info: `GET http://localhost:5001/api`

 ## License